 The approach of Eaton Group to the governance and risk management of UK tax matters

 Eaton Group establishes internal financial policies requiring UK businesses to comply with all applicable UK tax laws and deploys an internal review process to ensure that this policy is followed on time and accurately.
-Additionally, Eaton Group’s implementation and interpretation of UK tax matters are reviewed by external financial auditors and other tax advisors.
+Additionally, Eaton Group’s implementation and interpretation of UK tax matters are reviewed by external financial auditors and other tax advisers.

 Attitude of Eaton Group toward UK tax planning